 - A graduate student may take up to two semesters off from graduate studies but must inform the Office of the Registrar in writing of their intention to do so.
-Students with thesis/final project/dissertation work in progress must first secure the approval of their college graduate programs director.
-To resume their studies, students must submit the Reactivation Request Form to the Office of the Registrar one month prior to registration.
-The form is available at www.aus.edu/registration/forms.
-For the purpose of this policy, a semester of complete course withdrawal is considered as a semester of leave. - Graduate students who were on probation prior to interrupting studies must petition for resuming studies by submitting the Reactivation Request Form (available at www.aus.edu/registration/forms) to the Office of the Registrar, one month prior to registration.
-Reactivation of the student's record must be approved by the student's program director/coordinator.
+Students with thesis/final project/dissertation work in progress must first secure the approval of their college associate dean for graduate studies.
+For the purpose of this policy, a semester of complete course withdrawal is considered as a semester of leave. - Graduate students who were on probation prior to interrupting studies and graduate students whose thesis/final project/dissertation work was in progress prior to interrupting studies must petition for resuming studies by submitting the Reactivation Request Form (available at www.aus.edu/registration/forms) to the Office of the Registrar, one month prior to registration.
+Reactivation of the student's record must be approved by the student's program coordinator/head of department.